-Adbillahi appeared Tuesday in Stearns County District Court before Judge Shan Wang where she was formally charged with one count of second-degree murder with intent but without premeditation.
-The Tribune reported that Judge Wang set Adbillahi’s bond at $2 million without any conditions for her release or $1 million with conditions.
+Abdillahi appeared Tuesday in Stearns County District Court before Judge Shan Wang where she was formally charged with one count of second-degree murder with intent but without premeditation.
+The Tribune reported that Judge Wang set Abdillahi’s bond at $2 million without any conditions for her release or $1 million with conditions.
 It was not immediately clear what conditions Judge Wang attached to the $1 million bond.

 According to the Tribune, the baby’s death was the fifth homicide in St. Cloud since the start of 2021, marking an all-time high for the city with a population of 69,000.

 [Editor’s note: this piece has been updated to correct a spelling error.]